-This map shows which public use microdata (PUMA) areas in the United States have a relatively high population of physician assistants.
-Hospitals for general medicine and surgery and specialized hospitals (except psychiatric and substance abuse) employ the largest proportion of physician assistants at 41.5%, followed by doctors' offices with 31.6% and outpatient care facilities with 11.6%.
+The most common degree for PAs is a bachelor's degree, with 46% of PAs earning that degree.
+Hospitals for general medicine and surgery and specialized hospitals (except psychiatric and substance abuse) employ the largest proportion of PAs at 41.5%, followed by doctors' offices with 31.6% and outpatient care facilities with 11.6%.
 The highest paid industry for PAs, by average salary, is management, scientific & technical consulting services.
 We can also review job offers to determine where in the country PAs are most in demand.